SAP/spartacus-docs/_pages/dev/css-architecture.md

 }
 ```

 If you use any `2.x` Spartacus release, you would not get the styles added through the mixin `forVersion`.
-Only if you explicitly request for a `styleVersion` of 1 or higher, you will have those rules applied.
-The versioning cumulates all the previous changes, which means that you'd receive all breaking changes until the given version.
-The following snippet illustrates opting-in of all style rules until minor version 2.
+Only if you explicitly request a `styleVersion` of 1 or higher will you have those rules applied.
+The versioning includes all the previous changes, which means that you would receive all of the breaking changes up until the given version.
+The following example illustrates opting in to receive all style rules up until minor version 2:

 ```scss
 // Add this in styles.scss, before importing